Ebicracy: Background

-Although announced and released after Rina Matsuno's death, the album itself was already in the works prior to her passing.
+Although announced and released after Rina Matsuno's death, the album itself was already in the works prior to her death.
 The track "Kanjou Densha" in particular, was demoed earlier than the other songs, due to it being used in a TV commercial.
 Since Ebichu's recording sessions involve all members singing every song as a solo track, and then piecing parts together, this resulted in "Kanjou Densha" having a "Rina Matsuno solo version".
 This recording was played during the end credits for the final show of the supporting tour, which was held on July 16 - Rina's birthday.
 Other songs were modified following Rina's death, with "Nanairo" being completely re-ordered to fit the album.

 The photo used for the album artwork, which features the seven members dressed in Taisho-era school uniforms, is actually a re-shoot, with the original being photographed while Rina was still alive.
 A documentary, titled "Everything Point 5", focusing on the supporting tour and containing the final concert in full, was released on December 6, 2017.